tari-labs/tari-university/src/network-analysis/probabilistic-attack/byzantine_takeover_of_the_DAN.md

 [hypergeometric distribution](https://github.com/tari-labs/modelling/blob/master/utils/hyper_dist_prob.py)).
-From a plot of committee size versus probability where the number of nodes remains at $100$ with a change in $T$, the BFT threshold, ranging from $50$% to $67$%, it can be seen that When the BFT threshold is $50$% and $55$%, the probability is low when the committee size is small; as the committee size increases, the probability increases, and tends to one.
+From a plot of committee size versus probability where the number of nodes remains at $100$ with a change in $T$, the BFT threshold, ranging from $50$% to $67$%, it can be seen that When the BFT threshold is $50$% and $55$%, the probability is low when the committee size is small; as the committee size increases, the probability increases, and tends to $1$.
 The probability is higher for the case where the BFT threshold is $50$% than when the probability is $55$%.

 When the BFT threshold is $60$%, the probability decreases from $0.63$ to approximately $0.59$, where it remains constant.